ZVR999/Cybersecurity/README.md

 # Cybersecurity

-THE BELOW IS BEING REDESIGNED SO I DON'T GET BORED OR TRAIL TOO FAR OFF THE GENERAL PATH.
+THE BELOW IS BEING REDESIGNED

 DESIGN LAYOUT

 Sooooo, this got overwhelming real quick xD.

 Let's see..
-So I'm thinking I use this repo with Git Pages to host my portfolio.
+So I'm thinking I'll use this repo with Git Pages to host my portfolio.

 Things to include: